arkaragian/csharp-tree-sitter/README.md

 ## Using the Bindings

-In order to use the we need three basic components:
+In order to use the we need two two components:

 1. A build of the C# bindings to do this call `dotnet build` in the root of this repository.
+2. A build of a tree sitter.
+3. A dll of a parser implementation

 ## Cloning